 Delivery of Training

-- Under supervision of Project Manager adapt curriculum and/or daily lesson plans to meet the needs of program participants, delivering materials in a meaningful way
+- Under supervision of Sr. Trainer and/or Program Manager adapt curriculum and/or daily lesson plans to meet the needs of program participants, delivering materials in a meaningful way

 To fulfill the objective of this role, the Member will need the following skills and abilities: